coenwerem/coenwerem/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on control/computer vision tools for robotics.
-- 👯 I’m looking to collaborate to solve open problems in robot navigation and manipulation using proven techniques in learning and control systems.
+- 👯 I’m looking to collaborate to solve open problems in robot navigation and manipulation using proven techniques in learning theory and control systems.
 - 📫 You can reach me at `clintonenwerem at gmail dot com`.